stuible/VCH-homehealth/pages/modules/introduction/more/environment.md

       text: "To control infection:"
       bullets:
         - Minimize the items you bring in to the clients’ homes (e.g., only  the necessary supplies, client’s chart if needed, etc.)
-        - Have PPE packed for each specific client and bring it in a separate bag into the clients’ homes
+        - Have Personal Protective Equipment (PPE) packed for each specific client and bring it in a separate bag into the clients’ homes
         - Do not bring left over supplies back to the car or to the unit after they have been in the clients’ home
         - Safely wrap/seal non-disposable soiled utensils/instruments used in clients’ home and return to the ‘dirty utility’ room for autoclaving
         - Do not transport used sharps unless safely sealed and locked in sharps container